 I have a practice in psychotherapy which I started over 20 years ago.
 I trained in Transactional Analysis, which is a lengthy and rigorous integrative approach to the practice of psychotherapy.
 T.A. combines the traditions of psychoanalysis, cognitive and behavioural approaches, developmental theory and social psychology.
 In brief, a T.A. approach addresses a wide range of issues linked to personal change, such as internal conflict (our intrapsychic process), external conflict (our relationship difficulties) and repetitive life patterns which limit or damage us.
 One of the great strengths of this approach is that it equips a client with tools and insights to manage life's challenges in a positive way.
+Over the years, my approach has deepened to incorporate insights from neuroscience, meditation, mindfulness and self development.

 I work with adults and young people over the age of 18, (although I maintain a life-long interest in the welfare of children via longstanding roles in therapeutic fostering and adoption).
 I am committed to supporting others in their personal growth and change.
 To model this, I have personally undertaken long-term psychotherapy.